top of page

 "Ioan is the ‘real deal’ - a gifted healer and seer who gets to the heart of the matter.
 Ioan facilitates a space of safety, care and professionalism, from which deep healing can take place.
 His wealth of expertise allows for a multi-layered approach to the healing services he offers.
 I highly recommend Ioan’s services, whether it be for insight, guidance or deep transformation."
 Lynne

-Integrating two paths to help guide others
+Integrating two paths to support people and our planet

 As our world undergoes a massive and rapid change, many people are increasingly feeling confused and out of place.
 As the old world dies away, and before the new has yet to fully emerge, many are questioning their sense of identity and purpose, such as who they are or should be.
 They are also feeling increasingly unsure about how to act or ow to be effective when old approaches no longer seem to work, or may be struggling with their past trauma which make it difficult for them to open up to new ways of being in this tumultuous world.